pkmn/eslint-config/README.md

 - `null` is easy to avoid in the language whereas `undefined` shows up far more often (eg. it is the default value for variables, it gets returned by library functions etc)
-- `typeof null === 'object'` is perhaps useful as an it makes sense for an 'empty object refernece', but overall seems more likely to cause problems than `typeof undefined === 'undefined'`
+- `typeof null === 'object'` is perhaps useful as it makes sense for an 'empty object reference', but overall seems more likely to cause problems than `typeof undefined === 'undefined'`
 - `foo?: bar` notation is TypeScript is more convenient than `foo: bar | null` (though `foo: bar |
   undefined` is relatively obtuse and means something slightly different than `foo?: bar`)